jhj0517/wow-classic-npc-tables/README.md

 ...
 ```

-Don't worry about listing all the huge tables in your .toc file,
-It only takes `0.000125`secs to load all those tables as I tested on my PC, which is no big deal at all.
+These all tables takes `0.000125`secs to load all those tables as I tested on my PC, which is no big deal at all.
 Of course, it would be different from PC to PC, but I think loading tables of this size is no big deal.

 Get your classic NPC table like this in your main addon